kbsriram/thormor/md/index.md

 2. Traffic analysis and anonymity.
-It may be possible for storage providers to use data access patterns to identify connections between individuals even if the content being exchanged is encrypted.
+It may be possible for storage providers to use data access patterns to identify connections between individuals even if the content is encrypted.

 3. Securing content locally.
 Once a message is decrypted on a user's device, the contents are visible to other applications running